tencurse/neocities-v2/src/roadmap.md

 - [x] Finalize layout and use 11ty to generate the other pages
 - [x] Use markdown for site content
 - [x] Start a blog
+- [x] Add table of contents for blog posts
 - [ ] Add a page for dev tools/resources?
 - [ ] Create a sitemap